-Similarly to [10], we use judgements of the form $\Gamma \vdash T \blacktriangleright \mathcal{G}$, where Γ is an environment to keep track of recursion variables, T is a system of contracts, and \mathcal{G} is the global type assigned to T. We say that a system of contracts T has global type \mathcal{G} , if one can infer the judgement $\circ \vdash T \blacktriangleright \mathcal{G}$ from the rules in App.
-B (simplified from [10]).
-The main properties that we are interested in - and that are guaranteed by the synthesis - is that the inferred global type is well-formed and projectable back to the original contracts.
+Similarly to the original synthesis, we use judgements of the form $\Gamma \vdash T \blacktriangleright \mathcal{G}$, where Γ is an environment to keep track of recursion variables, T is a system of contracts, and \mathcal{G} is the global type assigned to T. We say that a system of contracts T has global type \mathcal{G} , if one can infer the judgement $\circ \vdash T \blacktriangleright \mathcal{G}$ from the rules in the online appendix [15] (simplified from [16]) where \circ is the empty context Γ .
+Essentially, the synthesis rules allow to execute a set of contracts step-by-step, while keeping track of the structure of the interactions in a global type.

+The main properties that we are interested in - and that are guaranteed by the synthesis - is that the inferred global type is (i) well-formed, and (ii) projectable back to the original contracts.
 Essentially, this means that each local type must be single-threaded, and that knowledge of choice is preserved - i.e., each choice is made by exactly one participant, and all the others are either made aware of the choice, or they have the same behaviour whatever choice is made.
 Whenever a global type satisfies these properties, we have that the system of contracts is error/deadlock free.